Strawberry Ice Cream – Smooth, Creamy, & No Churn

 6. Add the sweetened condensed milk and strawberry mixture, and mix until well blended (1 minute).

-7. Pour the mixture into a 6 cup capacity freezer safe container, swirl in the chopped strawberries, and freeze for at least 12 hours or more.
+7. Pour the mixture into a 6 cup capacity freezer safe container, swirl in the chopped frozen strawberries, and freeze for at least 12 hours or more.

 Thanks for reading, please help Nut Free Wok!

-The best way to see every post or recipe is to subscribe to Nut Free Wok’s email subscription (be sure to respond to the confirmation email).
+Subscribe to Nut Free Wok’s email subscription (be sure to respond to the confirmation email).
 You will be notified by email next time I publish another post or recipe and I won’t send you spam or share your email address with anyone.

 Disclosure/Disclaimer: